Nothing cools you down on a hot summer day like a cool, refreshing glass of iced tea.

 Tea bags are never better.
 Their only advantage is ease of use.

-Loose leaf tea contains the whole leaves (or, at the very least, larger parts of the leaves than bags) and they have room to fully unfurl.
+Loose leaf tea contains the whole leaves (or, at the very least, larger parts of the leaves than bags) and they have room to fully unfurl, assuming you use the correct infuser.
 As a result, more of the aroma and essential oils from the tea leaves ends up in your cup.
 The tea is more complex and flavor-packed.

 Tea leaves can also be steeped multiple times.
 This means even more cost savings (not to mention less trash).